0 hours 5 mins

 4. In a large skillet, over medium low heat, spray the pan with cooking spray and add one tablespoon of butter.
 Let melt.

-6. Remove the cups from the oven and cut out the middle piece creating a cavity for the scrambled eggs.
+6. Remove the pastry cups from the oven and cut out the middle piece (it is already perforated) creating a cavity for the scrambled eggs.
 Serve that cut out piece on the side…so delicious!

 7. Fill each cup with scrambled eggs, top with 1 Teaspoon of crème fraiche and a ¼ – ½ teaspoon of the salmon roe or caviar.
 Sprinkle with the chopped chives and serve.